Cultural Reflections in Virtual Reality: The Effects of User Ethnicity in Avatar Matching Experiences on Sense of Embodiment

 Publication

-To Appear in IEEE Transactions on Visualizations and Computer Graphics (TVCG)
+In IEEE Transactions on Visualizations and Computer Graphics (TVCG)

 Tiffany D. Do